PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## Pipelines

-In Linux, the pipe command lets you sends the output of one command to another as in this example:
+In Linux, the pipe operator lets you send the output of one command as the input to another as in this example:

 ```
 $ sort records.txt | uniq
 ```

-Piping, as the term suggests, can redirect the standard output, input, or error of one process to another for further processing.
-Here we demostrate how to using pipes with standard Linux utilities and your own codes.
+Piping, as the term suggests, can redirect the standard output, input or error of one command to another for further processing.
+Here we demostrate how to use pipes with standard Linux commands and your own self-written commands.

-The goal here is to identify the number of lines in a data file where where the sine of the value is greather than zero.
+The goal here is to identify the number of lines in a data file where the sine of the value is greater than zero.
 Below are the contents of data.txt:

 ```
 1.0